Yumie-health/.github/profile/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-Hosted-orange.svg)](https://firebase.google.com/)
 [![Platform](https://img.shields.io/badge/Platform-iOS%20%7C%20Android-lightgrey.svg)](https://flutter.dev/)

-## 🌟 About Yumie
+## 🌟 About Yumie™

-Yumie is an intelligent calorie tracking app that combines the power of AI with intuitive design to help you achieve your health and nutrition goals.
+Yumie™ is an intelligent calorie tracking app that combines the power of AI with intuitive design to help you achieve your health and nutrition goals.
 Our mission is to make healthy eating accessible, enjoyable, and sustainable for everyone.

 ### ✨ Key Features